apechow/GradescopeSync/README.md

  <img src="https://github.com/bachtran02/gradescope-discohook/assets/83796054/b6bb7015-401b-485c-968c-91baa974381e" width="450">

+# Changes made in fork:
+Used docker to run cron and automate at 6AM every morning.
+Personalized it for those who have instructor course views and needs to filter out instructor courses.

 ## How to set up

 > Feel free to make use of the code for your own purposes.
 Here is how I set it up and use it at the moment.